pcaston/OpenPeerPower.github.io/source/_docs/configuration/secrets.markdown

 To see where secrets are being loaded from, you can either add an option to your `secrets.yaml` file or use the `check_config` script.

-*Option 1*: Print where secrets are retrieved from to the Home Assistant log by adding the following to `secrets.yaml`:
+*Option 1*: Print where secrets are retrieved from to the Open Peer Power log by adding the following to `secrets.yaml`:

 ```yaml
 logger: debug